Designer sues Nike and Michael Jordan for copycat logo

 A New York-based independent fashion brand is suing Nike and Michael Jordan for using its logo without permission.
 Rocco Giordano, founder of Faded Royalty, is seeking a whopping $30M in damages for the unauthorised use of his own ‘six-point star’ symbol.

 The star appears on several items in Nike’s Jordan Chicago Collaborators’ Collection, revealed in January.
 Giordano claims that the symbol is almost identical to his own, created as far back as 2000, and trademarked in 2012.
+If Nike’s designers were stuck for ideas, they could have checked out our logo inspiration guide.

 According to Fox Business, Giordano only discovered Nike’s design after he received “congratulatory messages from friends in the fashion industry”.
 In his complaint, Giordano says Faded Royalty’s logo is well-known throughout New York, and he was “flabbergasted to learn that the fruits of his labour were being used without his consent for profits by one of the largest apparel companies in the world”.